Below you can find listed some of the organizations, groups and people who work with integrated dance in Finland.

 Helsinki Association for Physically Disabled People

-The occupational centre of Helisnki Association for Physically Disabled People holds a weekly dance class called seated Flamenco.
+The occupational center of Helsinki Association for Physically Disabled People holds a weekly dance class called seated Flamenco.

-In the beginning of 2001 flamenco teacher Hannele Tuomipuu started leading the group.
+In 2001 flamenco teacher, Hannele Tuomipuu started leading the group.
 Hannele has a deep understanding into the nature of flamenco, due to her long career in dance and teaching.

-Flamenco group Hecho A Mano has performed countless times around Finland over the last years.
+Flamenco group Hecho A Mano has performed many times in Finland.

 Time and place: Tuesdays at 17.30–19.30 in the occupational centre of Helsinki Association for Physically Disabled People, in Voudintie 6, Helsinki